jberthiaume/map_view/README.md

 - Display robot pose and orientation in real-time (amcl_pose)

-### Notes:
+###Usage:

+Use the following command to run the program:
+>rosrun map_view gui.py

+###Notes:

-For ROS Groovy, you need to replace your Navigation stack with the one located at http://github.com/jonbinney/navigation/tree/catkinized-groovy-devel.
-Otherwise map_view will not be able to access move_base.
+For ROS Groovy, the default Navigation stack should be replaced by the one located at http://github.com/jonbinney/navigation/tree/catkinized-groovy-devel.
+Otherwise map_view will not be able to access move_base and the program will not run.